HarishVijendiran1997/MERN-workout-app/README.md

 ## Overview

 The **WorkoutX App** is a full-stack web application built using the **MERN (MongoDB, Express, React, Node.js) stack**.
 It allows users to manage their workout routines by adding, updating, and deleting workouts.
-The app includes authentication for secure user access and a theme toggle for both **light mode and dark mode**.
+The app includes authentication for secure user access, a theme toggle for both **light mode and dark mode**, and a **subscription-based model** with free and premium features.

 ## Features